ktrnthsnr/ecommerce-retail/README.md

 ## Description
 - Given a working Express.js API, the work for this e-commerce back-end project involves using MySQL2 and Sequelize models to interact with the MySQL database.
-- Once invoking the app, `npm start`, Node.js will start the Express.js server and Sequelize will sync with the MySQL database, and create and seed the tables.
+- Once invoking the app, `npm start`, Node.js will start the Express.js server and Sequelize will sync its models with the MySQL database, and create and seed the tables.
 - A walkthrough link under Usage below will demonstrate the API endpoints for each of the routes created.
 The Insomnia browser will render the JSON content based upon the Sequelize models, connecting to the backend tables via the API endpoints.

 ### The server-side work included: